Kudamasangomai/Posty_Fast_Api/notes.md

 ## Authentication
 ### HTTP Basic Auth
-- the simpleste way to authenticate you using username and password
+- the simplest way to authenticate using username and password